Necrosyth/camu/README.md

 ### **4️⃣ How It Works (Once Deployed)**
 ✅ Any registered user can **sign in and mark attendance** for **everyone in the same batch/group**.
-✅ New users can **register** and will be automatically assigned to their batch/group.
+✅ New users can **register** and need not to register again lest admin forget to save and update the latest database .
 ✅ As long as **one user scans attendance, all others in that batch are marked present**.
 ✅ **Fully automated process**—no manual marking needed after setup.